Keep informed, also "Like" and follow Save Los Cerritos Wetlands on Facebook

 drilling techniques and I would guess possible removal of contaminated soils from the oil operations--if done

 carefully to preserve this historical piece of marsh.
 Synergy Oil who owns this land is in process of doing

 all this, see the Save Los Cerritos Wetlands page for more info.

 Los Cerritos Wetlands lies

 in the Pacific Flyway, a natural migration path of many bird species, several which are endangered are known to inhabit Los Cerritos Wetlands.

+were enacted.
 Today these protection laws apply whether or not the property is privately owned.